Are you trying to install a new Kodi add-on, but instead you’re getting the Failed to Install a Dependency error message

 The way to fix the “Failed to install dependency” error is to deactivate your repositories that don’t work anymore.

 For instance, if you have the TVAddons.ag Add-on Repository enabled, then disable it.
 The reason why you should do this is that when add-ons are installing and trying install dependencies, sometimes they try to get them from those repositories, and they fail.

-When you install working repositories, disable the broken ones so dependencies can be found in the working repos.
+When you install working repositories, disable the broken ones so Kodi can find dependencies in the working repos.